Please click on each section to expand further:

 - Its important to mention that the elaboration of the TP report, could lead to reductions in fines for certain taxpayers.

-- Tax authorities may calculate the taxpayers’ gross income and authorised deductions by determining the price or consideration amount of transactions entered into between related parties, on the basis of the prices and consideration amounts that would have been used by independent parties in comparable transactions, whether such parties are legal entities, Mexican or foreign residents, individuals, or permanent establishments in Mexico of foreign residents, and even when the activities have been carried out through trusts.
+- Tax authorities may calculate the taxpayers’ gross income and authorized deductions by determining the price or consideration amount of transactions entered into between related parties, on the basis of the prices and consideration amounts that would have been used by independent parties in comparable transactions, whether such parties are legal entities, Mexican or foreign residents, individuals, or permanent establishments in Mexico of foreign residents, and even when the activities have been carried out through trusts.

 - When the commission of one or more violations leads to a total or partial failure to pay contributions, including contributions withheld or collected -except in the case of foreign trade duties- and this is discovered by the tax authorities through the exercise of their powers, a penalty of between 55% and 75% of the unpaid contributions will be imposed.